Ericson2314/Voxlap/readme.txt

 ------------------------------------------------------------------------------
 License:

-Based on my concept of a “true port” I should keep the license the same as the
-original: basically attribution + non-commercial only without Ken Silverman’s explicit permission.
-But my inner Free Software evangelist tells me not to.
-So here is the revised license for those wishing to use my modifications to Ken’s
+Based on my concept of a “true port” I should keep the license the same as the original: basically attribution + non-commercial only without Ken Silverman’s explicit permission.
+I previously stated here my work could be licensed with the LGPL provided Ken's restrictions are also followed, but I now see that is not possible due to the GPL's requirement that commercial distribution *must* be permitted.
-work:

-Option 1: LGPL 2 or later, non-commercial only.

-Option 1: LGPL 2 or later, commercial with Ken’s permission.

-Option 3: Any other scenario allowed under Ken’s license, with my explicit
-          permission.

-I tried to write this to be compatible with Ken’s license, but of course I cannot modify his license, so if a conflict arises, ask me for details.
+As before, Ken's licensing restrictions must be obeyed.
+If  obtains permission to use Ken's code under different terms, he or she must also contact me and obtain permission if they want to use my modifications.

 ------------------------------------------------------------------------------
-Acknolodgements:
+Acknowledgements:

 Freenode IRC network: It about as indispensable a resource as exists for programming these days. #C and especially #asm in particular for this project.